Updated November 27, 2023

 |Usefulness||Variance can help in determining the size of the data spread.||If one wants to measure the absolute measure of the variability of dispersion, then the standard deviation is the right choice.|

-Lastly, these two concepts are used to measure market volatility, which helps in creating a profitable trade strategy.
+Lastly, these two concepts measure market volatility, which helps create a profitable trade strategy.

-This has a been a guide to the top difference between Variance vs Standard Deviation.
-Here we also discuss the Variance vs Standard Deviation key differences with infographics, and comparison table.
+This has guided the top difference between Variance vs Standard Deviation.
+Here, we discuss the Variance vs Standard Deviation key differences with infographics and the comparison table.
 You may also have a look at the following articles to learn more.